tldr-pages/tldr/pages/common/podman-machine.md

 `podman machine init`

-- Create a new machine with specific name:
+- Create a new machine with a specific name:

 `podman machine init {{name}}`